We have information you must know before you buy the Liberty.

 With the available towing package, the Liberty is capable of pulling a load up to 5,000 pounds.
 This towing capability combined with the Liberty's off-road prowess make it a good choice for families that like to camp, ski, or vacation at locations off the beaten path.

 The 3.7-liter V6 is only adequate in this vehicle.
 It has decent pickup from a stop, but doesn't provide the willing punch to make passing easy.
-The four-speed automatic transmission kicks down readily to provide what passing power there is.
+The 4-speed automatic transmission kicks down readily to provide what passing power there is.

 The Jeep Liberty has better off-road capability and more towing capacity than most of its competitors.
 It offers generous cargo space and a high seating position.
 But it's heavy for a compact SUV, and it lacks the handling and fuel economy of most of its rivals.
 If off-road capability is important, the Liberty is a good choice; otherwise several rivals will handle better and go easier on gas.